 Choosing the Best Header

 Be sure to check out the customer reviews on our website in order to see which exhaust headers our customers recommend for your particular vehicle.
-You can read up on the latest Pacesetter headers review or JBA headers review.
-Or, find out what people are saying about the Banks torque tubes.
+You can read up on the latest Pacesetter headers, among many others.
 We make it easy for you to compare all the popular brands and styles on the market.

 Once you have your exhaust headers installed, you’ll want to make sure they get the proper maintenance they deserve.
 This includes cleaning exhaust headers in order to remove the built up grease and grime.